 Although the term "bidding war" may conjure images of multiple homebuyers duking it out over who will be the successful purchaser of a new home, this process is actually much more civil.
 Even though this type of war isn't fraught with physical peril, it's often waged with a high level of emotional intensity.
 If your dream home is at the center of this drama, a strategic plan to win the bidding war can give you a leg up over the pool of potential buyers who all want the same house.
-Learning how to sweeten the deal so that you can edge out the competition may require you to pony up more cash, or it may be as simple as writing an effective letter.

 1. Get a Mortgage Preapproval

 Savvy homebuyers know the value of getting a mortgage preapproval even before they begin a serious search for a new home.
-This homebuying strategy sends a clear message to lenders, real estate agents and sellers that you are serious and not just casually browsing home sales, dreaming of "one day."
+This homebuying strategy sends a clear message to lenders, real estate agents, and sellers that you are serious and not just casually browsing home sales, dreaming of "one day."
 This also gives your real estate agent something concrete to offer the seller's listing agent, confirming that you have secured preapproval for financing with a specific lender (or lenders if you have been shopping for a mortgage with multiple lenders).

 You should understand the importance of being preapproved vs. prequalified.
 A prequalified buyer has only passed the first step toward a full mortgage approval by getting a lender's estimate of how much the buyer may be able to borrow.
 A preapproved buyer has gone far beyond this first step and received a lender's confirmation of how much the buyer will be able to borrow based on a review of creditworthiness and other qualifying factors.

 2. Make a Cash Offer